Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 *Milestones for CHAT*

-## Schematic representation of the four core functions that are being developed
+## Schematic representation of the four core functions

 The Hub is made of 4 main functions: